bitcraze/hardware/src/products/active-marker-deck/datasheet/index.md

 ## Introduction

-The pre-flashed firmware on the deck supporting Qualisys is closed source, but the electronic design is open making it possible to adapt to other applications.
+The pre-flashed firmware on the deck supporting Qualisys is closed source, but the electronic design is open making it possible to adapt to other applications and motion capture systems.

 ## Features

 * Using Qualisys QTM
 * Robust and long range tracking
 * Supports up to 4 different marker IDs
+* Generic mode (control intensity of each LED)
+* Move an LED by cutting an arm and wiring it instead.

 ## Electrical specification

-* STM32F034G MCU
+* STM32F031G6 MCU
 * Receiving IR LED (38kHz carrier)
 * 4 x high power IR LEDs (850 nm)
 * SWD connector (compatible with Debug adapter)